Skip to content

 SoonerCare health coverage

 If you are close to the income limit, do not assume you are denied.
-Apply and let the agency decide.
-For basics, see ASMOM’s Medicaid guide.
+Apply and ask which category fits.
+ASMOM’s Oklahoma health guide can help you plan medical coverage questions.

 SoonerRide and medical travel

 Transportation is one of the biggest rural barriers.
 SoonerRide can help eligible SoonerCare members get to covered medical appointments.
-It is not for emergencies.
-Oklahoma says most rides should be scheduled at least three business days before the appointment.
+It is not for emergency transport.
+Oklahoma says most rides must be scheduled at least three business days before the appointment.

 Before you call, have the member ID, appointment time, clinic address, clinic phone, and reason for the visit.
-For other ride ideas, see ASMOM’s transportation help.
+Ask about mileage reimbursement if a friend or family member can drive.
+For other options, see ASMOM’s Oklahoma transportation guide.

 Health need What to ask Rural tip